tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 ![](P-TO-P(3).png)

+>**Points to Ponder**
-Sir Isaac Newton demonstrated through a classic experiment that white light can be recombined by passing all the colours of VIBGYOR through another inverted prism to get white light.
+>Sir Isaac Newton demonstrated through a classic experiment that white light can be recombined by passing all the colours of VIBGYOR He used a prism to produce dispersion and made all the colours to incident on another inverted prism to combine all the colours to get white light as shown in figure.

 But when white light enters a medium, red light travels with the highest speed and violet light travels with the least speed.
 Hence, the wavelengths of colours in a medium are no longer the same as they are in vacuum.
 Dispersion takes place in a medium because of the difference in speed for different colours in that medium.
 In other words, the refractive index of the material of the prism is different for different colours.
-For violet colour, the refractive index is the highest, and for red colour, the refractive index is the least.
+For violet colour, the refractive index is the highest, and for red colour, the refractive index is the least.The refractive index of two different glasses for different colours is shown in Table 6.4.

 ![](Table-6.4.png)